yalemethods/SOP/README.md

 xcode-select -p
 ```

-If they are install, this should return `/Applications/Xcode.app/Contents/Developer`.
+If they are installed, this should return `/Applications/Xcode.app/Contents/Developer`.
 If not, then you need to install it with:

 ```shell
 xcode-select --install